 Unless requested, the LACRPC does not translate planning documents; there have been no requests for document translation to another language.
 At public meetings, information is displayed utilizing appropriate visualization techniques, with graphs, photographs, drawings, and/or maps that can be interpreted with minimal language skills.
-However, the MPO will provide meaningful access to LEP persons through free oral translation services on request and promptly.
-In addition, the MPO has been in contact with multi-lingual faculty members at Bluffton University to work thru LEP policy development issues.
+The MPO will however, provide meaningful access to LEP persons through free oral translation services on request and in a timely manner.
+The MPO has been in contact with multi-lingual faculty members at Bluffton University to work thru LEP policy development issues.